Desert Ecology and Conservation Biology

 This six-week field program is designed to introduce students to one of the world’s oldest deserts, the Namib, and to arid and semiarid biotopes on the African continent.
-Participants have the opportunity to earn 6 upper division or graduate units while gaining hands-on field experience in conservation and research.
-The program consists of three parts:
+Students will gain hands-on field experience in conservation in three parts:

 Introduction and Orientation Seminar - The presentation of student papers on general aspects of Namibian fauna, flora and ecology as well as geography, geology and history.
 Representatives of the government, the university and conservation Non-government Organizations (NGO) will be invited for seminar presentations or visited at their respective institutions to learn about current issues in research and conservation.

-Field Work - Participants will actively engage in research and conservation at one location preferably in co-operation with a major institution, NGO, or the government.
+Field Work - Participants will actively engage in conservation at one location preferably in co-operation with a major institution, NGO, or the government.

 Field trips - Students will visit field research stations, reserves, national parks and conservation projects in various locations of Namibia to learn about different ecosystems, their conservation status and management options.